pyvista/pyvista/doc/source/api/examples/index.rst

 Dataset Gallery
 ---------------
-Browse the gallery to view file and instance metadata for example datasets.
+Browse the dataset gallery to view file and instance metadata for all datasets.

 .. toctree::
    :maxdepth: 1

-   /api/examples/metadata
+   /api/examples/dataset_gallery

 Usage Considerations
 --------------------